-Almost eight in ten Amazon merchants in Germany don’t see the marketplace as a partner.
+Almost eight in ten Amazon Sellers in Germany are not satisfied with Amazon seller support.
 But they also generate an average of 51.2 percent of their turnover through Amazon.
 German ecommerce association BVOH calls on Amazon to reform its relationship with merchants.

 It seems like most merchants that sell on Amazon in Europe have a love-hate relationship with the US marketplace giant.
 On the one hand, selling on Amazon gives them lots of revenues (which has led to a boost in Amazon seller acquisition companies in Europe), but on the other hand, it’s not easy having a good relationship with the ecommerce platform.

-German ecommerce association Bundesverband Onlinehandel e.V.
-(BVOH) has presented a report with the extensive results of a survey on the relationship between merchants and Amazon.
+German ecommerce association has presented a report with the extensive results of a survey on the relationship between merchants and Amazon.
 It gives insight into the cooperation with Amazon as well as the use of various Amazon services, such as Buy Box, Fulfilment by Amazon, Prime by Seller, Amazon Pay, and merchant support.

 One of the main findings, across all topics, is that merchants are extremely dissatisfied with the support of Amazon: 78 percent see a difficult to no partnership.
 But at the same time, these merchants generate, on average, half of their turnover through Amazon.
 “This clearly shows the merchants’ dependence on business on Amazon”, the ecommerce association writes.